Updated on 2025-11-25

 Flow Rate and Volume

-Divide volume by flow rate to get usable hours—higher flow rate yields fewer hours.
+Divide volume by flow rate to get usable hours.
+Higher flow rate yields fewer hours.

-Finally, divide refill cost by calculated hours to determine a precise cost-per-hour for planning and budgeting.
+Divide refill cost by calculated hours to determine a precise cost-per-hour for planning and budgeting.

 Tank Run Time

-Monitor gauge pressure to assess remaining gas—full ≈2015 psi, 50% ≈1000 psi.
+Monitor gauge pressure to assess remaining gas.
+Full is about 2015 psi.
+50% is about 1000 psi.

 Focus on tank efficiency and usage effectiveness to reduce waste and scheduling gaps.